HenrikTJ/Stopwatch/README.md

 # Stopwatch
 This is a simple stopwatch created with html, css and javascript.
-Its deployed trough github pages and ready for testing.
+It is deployed through github pages and ready for testing.